NachtaktiverHalbaffe/Monkey-Dotfiles/Readme.md

 # Desktop Environments/Window Manager
 There are two Desktop Environments/Window Managers installed:
 - KDE Plasma as a "stable" fallback environment
-- Hyprland as a fancy, bleeding Edge Compositor which can have some quirks and bugs => Currently Daily driven Environment
+- Hyprland as a fancy, bleeding Edge Compositor => Currently Daily driven Environment

 Both are installed alongside and SDDM is used as a Login-Manager fro mwhich the envrionment which should be used can be chosen